KDeepak-Reddy/Aegis_Capital_Corporation/README.md

-# 🏦 Aegis Capital Banking Microservices Application
+# 🏦 Banking Microservices Application

 A full-stack banking application built with a **microservices architecture** using **Spring Boot** (Backend) and **Vanilla HTML/CSS/JS** (Frontend).
 The system provides user authentication with MFA, bank account management, and transaction processing across three independent services.